CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ### First Subtrees with Content
 To specify where the tree begins `firstSubtreesWithContent` is used to say where the first set of subtrees live.
 A root grid may have a few empty locations or a tileset may be in the context of globe but start further down the tree.
+The example here shows a 2x3 root grid with 2 roots available as shown.

 ![](img/rootGrid.jpg)